Harsyajavierrr05/literacy-land/README.md

 # literacy-land
+Greetings, Harsya here!
+Welcome to The Literacy Land!
 This Github Repository was made for PBP Midterm Personal Project/Project Mandiri UTS Pemrograman Berbasis Platform

 So, what i did here?
 This is the project for creating simple yet functional e-commerce especially for bookstore that i running based.